Planning Your Academic Writing Year

 - Your writing project requires different types of work to move forward.

 - You can’t do everything.
-You have to prioritize & set boundaries.
+You have to prioritise & set boundaries.

 It will help you:

-- Set goals based on a reasonable estimate of the time available.
+- Set annual goals based on a reasonable estimate of the time available.

 - Anticipate challenges and plan for them.

 You’ll also get a free eBook of Finding Time for your Scholarly Writing (A Short Guide).

 The class will provide a clearer sense of what might be reasonable at different points in the year.
 You’ll also develop some criteria for making decisions about how to structure your time and work, and how to respond to things that come up as the year progresses.